IncDocAdmin/docs/docs/eva/custom-agents/bot-agent.md

 #### Step 2: Add Bot

-The Add Bot feature enables seamless integration of a virtual assistant created on the Kore.ai platform with your system.
-To establish this connection, ensure that the webhook channel is enabled on the Kore.ai Virtual Assistant.
+The Add Bot feature enables seamless integration of a virtual assistant created on the platform with your system.
+To establish this connection, ensure that the webhook channel is enabled on the Virtual Assistant.
 Once activated, follow the integration steps to complete the process:

 1. In the **Add Bot** enter the following: